vbaziuk/base-api/readme.md

 # basic api model

+using node.js

-tweak as necessary to suit your needs.
+tweak as necessary to suit your needs